vinodarp/vinodarp/README.md

 ## About Me

-I’m currently studying Business and completing the Google Cybersecurity Certificate.
+I’m currently studying Business and recently completed the Google Cybersecurity Certificate.
 I have a strong interest in technology and problem-solving, and I’ve developed practical skills through hands-on labs and personal projects.

-My goal is to begin a career in IT or cybersecurity, working in support roles where I can apply what I’ve learned and grow professionally while helping teams stay secure and productive.
+My goal is to begin a career in IT or Cybersecurity, working in support roles where I can apply what I’ve learned and grow professionally while helping teams stay secure and productive.

 ## Here are some of the technical skills I’ve developed and applied through hands-on practice